opanel-mc/opanel/CONTRIBUTING.md

 **Note: Usually, we don't use the production version to develop the frontend app.**

-#### Spigot / Paper
+#### Forge / Bukkit (Spigot and Paper)

-Setup a spigot / paper test server in advance.
-Follow the following guides to build the jar files, and then copy the corresponding jar file into your plugins folder.
-After executing command `/reload`, the latest changes will be applied to your test server.
+Setup a forge / bukkit test server in advance.
+Follow the following guides to build the jar files, and then copy the corresponding jar file into your mods or plugins folder.
+After executing command `/reload` (`/reload confirm` if you are using Paper), the latest changes will be applied to your test server.

 ### Frontend